 There are many reasons why there might be tractor-trailer accidents from the roads, to the amount of traffic, to the truck driver.
 However, one of the features of a tractor-trailer accident is that when they happen they often result in severe accidents.

 Tractor Trailer Accident Types in Berks County

-These accidents are one of the most common types of motor vehicle accidents.
-However, while many of these accidents have come to be known as fender benders and do not cause a lot of injury, when there is a rear-end accident involving a truck the injuries and damages can be severe.
+Rear-end collisions are one of the most common types of motor vehicle accidents.
+However, while many of these accidents have come to be known as fender benders and do not cause a lot of injuries when there is a rear-end accident involving a truck the injuries and damages can be severe.

 There is a reason why most tractor-trailers are known as 18-wheelers, that is because they have 18 wheels.
 However, when one of these tires fails for any reason it can render the entire vehicle useless and can cause accidents.
 When tires blow out on large trucks, the consequences can be devastating.
 Large trucks and tractor-trailers that experience tire blowouts often become impossible to drive, resulting in large trucks veering out of control into cars.